Do you want to start a vegetable garden but unsure about where to start or overwhelmed with what you need to think about before you even begin?

 - 8 Easiest Vegetables to Grow Even If You Don't Know Anything About Gardening

-- 10 Best Vegetables and Fruits to Grow If You Don't Have Big Backyard
+- 10 Small Vegetables and Fruits to Grow If You Don't Have Big Backyard

 - 24 Newbie-Friendly Vegetables You Can Easily Grow Indoors

-Then you will want to choose a place where the soil is well-drained.
-If an area in your yard is prone to flooding or has water standing frequently, then this is not a good spot for a garden.
+Second, choose a place where the soil is well-drained.
+If an area in your yard is prone to flooding or has water standing frequently, it's not a good spot for a garden.
 At least if you don't fix it.

-Finally, if possible, you’ll want to place your garden close to your water source.
+Finally, if possible, place your garden as close as possible to your water source.
 This will make watering it much easier.

 - 12 Steps to Choosing the Best Location for Your Vegetable Garden